NationalGenomicsInfrastructure/miarka-provision/roles/tarzan/README.md

 # Current status

-Kong, Cassandra and all other services gets installed correctly on the Irma cluster.
+Kong, Cassandra and all other services gets installed correctly on the Miarka cluster.

 - Kong uses Cassandra as storage engine.
-It listens on a couple of ports binded to localhost on irma1, and is launched through Uppsala's supervisord.
+It listens on a couple of ports binded to localhost on miarka1, and is launched through Uppsala's supervisord.
-- Kong itself spawns a modified nginx for the web stuff, and listens on localhost:8001 on irma1 for admin requests, and then globally on port 8888 for HTTP requests and port 4444 for HTTPS requests.
+- Kong itself spawns a modified nginx for the web stuff, and listens on localhost:8001 on miarka1 for admin requests, and then globally on port 8888 for HTTP requests and port 4444 for HTTPS requests.
 Kong launched via Uppsala's crontab due to incompatibility with supervisord.
-- Kong spawns serf for cluster discovery, which listens to some ports binded to localhost at irma1.
+- Kong spawns serf for cluster discovery, which listens to some ports binded to localhost at miarka1.
-- Kong spawns dnsmasq that listens to some ports on irma1 for resolving DNS queries.
+- Kong spawns dnsmasq that listens to some ports on miarka1 for resolving DNS queries.

 At the moment there is no authentication required for Cassandra nor Kong's admin interface.
-But those ports are only available via localhost on irma1.
+But those ports are only available via localhost on miarka1.

 There is no specific backup of Cassandra at the moment.
 And the serf traffic (over localhost) is not encrypted.